Central San Diego Clinicians

 She values the opportunity to embrace each person’s unique cultural background, as our ethnicity, race, sexual and gender identities all contribute to who we are and are integral parts of the way we experience mental and emotional well-being.
 Lexi recognizes the healing power of simply being truly heard and understood, and she creates a supportive, compassionate space where individuals can experience this.
 She looks forward to the opportunity to be a part of your journey and assist you in becoming the best version of you.

-Dr. Katrin Seifert, PsyD, Clinical Supervisor
+Katrin Seifert, PsyD, Clinical Supervisor

 Dr. Seifert welcomes people of all ethnicities, races, sexual orientation, gender identity, class, and education level.
-Dr. Seifert does not adopt a one-size-fits-all approach to therapy, and instead tailors her work to the individual and their preferences; however, Dr. Seifert is comfortable applying interventions from Cognitive Behavior Therapy, Acceptance and Commitment Therapy, and Dialectical Behavior Therapy.
+Dr. Seifert does not adopt a one-size-fits-all approach to therapy, and instead tailors her work to the individual and their preferences; however, Dr. Seifert is comfortable applying interventions from Cognitive Behavior Therapy, Acceptance and Commitment Therapy, Dialectical Behavior Therapy, and EMDR.
 Dr. Seifert aims to help each person make progress toward their goals by understanding that person’s perspective as well as sharing her own insights, observations, and strategies.

 Jennifer Haggerty, MFT, Clinical Supervisor